Norvik-Alexian/Natural-Language-Processing-Course/README.md

 categories such as the person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc.

+## Sentence Segmentation
+A `Doc` object's sentences are available via the `Doc.sents` property.
+To view a `Doc`'s sentences, you can iterate over the `Doc.sents`, a generator that yields `Span` objects.
+We can also check whether a `Doc` has sentence boundaries by calling `Doc.has_annotation` with the attribute name "SENT_START".

 ## References
 [Spacy usage fact figures](https://spacy.io/usage/facts-figures) \
 [SRF time code](https://strftime.org/) \